-- Year 7 to 10 classes are expected to wait outside the classroom until the teacher arrives. - A student, who has demonstrated meritorious effort and diligence, may be given an award (Hard copy and Sentral entry). - Classes are not dismissed before the bell at the end of the lesson.
+- Year 7 to 10 classes are expected to wait outside the classroom until the teacher arrives. - A student, who has demonstrated effort and diligence, may be given an award (Copper stamp, hard copy and/or Sentral entry). - Classes are not dismissed before the bell at the end of the lesson.